peytoncordero/DRI25/html-css.md

 While VSCode usually auto-indents and auto-completes tags, it’s not foolproof.
 Always double check your code for errors.
 </Info>

-# Major Challenge: Create a Personal Website
+# Major Challenge: Create a Small Website

-In this major challenge, we will begin creating a short personal website, which you can use as the starting point for a portfolio of your digital projects and academic work.
+In this major challenge, we will begin creating a "small" website, which you can use as the starting point for a portfolio of your digital projects and academic work.
 Using the tags we've just reviewed, and two additional ones (see below), we will make a barebones website that provides information about yourself (or a fictional character).
+Parim Satyal's website on [Rediscovering the Small Web](https://neustadt.fr/essays/the-small-web/) may provide some inspiration.

 The first step is to create a new folder called `website` in your `projects` folder on your desktop.
 Create an `index.html` as well as an `about.html` file inside that folder.
 These will be the landing page of your site, and a supplemental page that provides information about yourself.